JRuiz130/ATAI/HW3/README.txt

   !add_task(task("TASK_GOTO_POSITION", T, pos(X, Y, Z), ""));
   -+state(standing);
   -goto(_,_,_).

+4.-
-4.Implement an ALLIED agent that locates the “crazy” agent and kills him.
+Implement an ALLIED agent that locates the “crazy” agent and kills him.
 The “crazy” agent can defend himself.
+For this, the crazy Axis soldier sends his position to the Allied team.
+The Allied Crazy Assassin listens this communication and then goes to find and kill him.
+As soon as he kills the crazy soldier, he changes its focus and goes to take the flag and return it to the base.

+//code on jasonAgent_AXIS_CRAZY
+//The crazy agent tells its position to the other team so they can end him .my_team("ALLIED", A); //Get all the Allied members .send_msg_with_conversation_id(A, tell, Content1, "INT"); //Send the message .println("Crazy agent: message sent to allies ", Content1);

+//code on jasonAgent_ALLIED_CRAZY_ASSASSIN
+//When the Crazy assasin receives crazy's coordinates, it goes there +goto(X,Y,Z)[source(T)]
+  <-
+  .println("Received the goto message from my Crazy objetive.
+On my way", T);
+  !add_task(task("TASK_GOTO_POSITION", T, pos(X, Y, Z), ""));
+  -+state(standing);
+  -goto(_,_,_).

+5.-
+New task of our choice.
+We decided to make a turret-like defender for the axis team.
+Its function is to stay in its place and wait for the enemies.
+As he finds his enemies, he focuses his aim on them and kills them.